-- Keep head and eyes up; look through the turn so you can judge its sharpness and length. - Turn the handlebars and lean the motorcycle in the direction of the turn. - Use smooth clutch release and throttle as you exit.
+- Keep head and eyes up; look through the turn. - Turn the handlebars and your upper body in the direction of the turn. - Use smooth clutch lever release and throttle as you exit.

-- 1. Turning too short or too long. - Motorcycle stalls or begins to fall into the turn.
+- 1. Turning too short or too long. - 2.
+3WMC stalls.

 - 1. Keep head and eyes up and look through the turn. - 2.
-Concentrate on maintaining steady speed or slight acceleration and smooth clutch release.
-Look through the turn.
+Use clutch lever and throttle smoothly to maintain necessary power to rear wheel.